chrisknox97/stock-analysis/README.md

 ### 3d) Increase TickerIndex

-The last ‘if-then’ statement sought to increase the tickerIndex if the next row’s ticker and the previous row’s ticker did not match.
+The last ``if-then`` statement sought to increase the ``tickerIndex`` if the next row’s ticker and the previous row’s ticker did not match.
 To do this I wrote the following script:

     If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i + 1, 1).Value <> tickers(tickerIndex)